 Even if you're parking in your own driveway, you should still consider taking some straightforward security measures, like installing security lights or a lockable gate.

-When it comes to insurance and parking, one of the most important steps is to park your van where you told your insurer you will be parking it.
-That way, if you are unfortunate enough to fall victim to theft, you'll still be covered.
+When it comes to insurance and parking, one of the most important steps is to park your van where you told your insurer you'd be parking it.
+That way, if you're unfortunate enough to fall victim to theft, you'll still be covered.